Ever since his 2005 arrival at Arsenal as one of the brightest prospects on the planet, it's been a long and winding road for Carlos Vela.

 🦆 Moving across the pond

 Three years ago Vela made, what was at that stage, a pretty unconventional move to the United States MLS.
-He's thrived in Los Angeles, scoring 62 goals in 80 appearances, winning the Supporter's Shield in 2019 and being crowned as the league's MVP.
+He's thrived in Los Angeles, scoring 70 goals in 101 appearances to date, winning the Supporter's Shield in 2019 and being crowned as the league's MVP that year.

 Vela, Zlatan, and Josef were on another level. 🔥 pic.twitter.com/A21fBCPxCy— Major League Soccer (@MLS) October 9, 2019